-Alcohol kills some viruses, but not all.
+Alcohol-based cleansers can kill some viruses, but not all.
 The effectiveness depends on the concentration and type of alcohol, along with the species of the virus.
+Consuming alcohol will not kill a virus.

 As well as using sanitizers to cleanse the hands, people can use rubbing alcohol to disinfect frequently touched objects in the home, such as phones and computer keyboards.